Skip to content

 Hardware wallets are physical, electronic devices that store private keys offline.
 There is a whole industry dedicated to manufacturing and improving them.
 It is dominated by two brands, Ledger and Trezor.

-This is relatively easy because most hardware wallet devices look and function like a USB drive.
+Most hardware wallet devices look and function like a USB drive.
 All you need to do is plug it in.
-There are also a few wireless models that connect to a phone/computer via Bluetooth.

 Either way, the private keys are generated within the hardware wallet by a secure smart card that is always offline.
 So, even when the phone/computer is connected to the internet, the keys remain out of reach of hackers.